Safest Teeth Whiteners

 You can help reduce your risk of developing gingivitis by:

+Nutrient deficiencies, particularly vitamin C or niacin, can lead to gingivitis.
 Maintaining a healthy, balanced diet rich in fresh vegetables and fruits can help treat or reduce the risk of gingivitis.
-Limiting your intake of sugar and alcohol can also help reduce the risk of gingivitis.

-Using OTC products such as mouth rinses and special toothpastes can usually help treat dry mouth.
+OTC products such as mouth rinses and special toothpaste can help treat dry mouth.
 Some prescription medications can also cause dry mouth.

-If a medication causes dry mouth that doesn’t improve with OTC remedies, talk to a doctor about switching drugs.
+If a medication causes dry mouth that doesn’t improve with OTC remedies, talk to a doctor about switching products.

 A viral, fungal, or bacterial infection can cause gingivitis.
 Treatments include antibiotic, anti-viral, and antifungal medications.